 Page 38 – Mickey took a table spoon and put a drop of strawberry syrup into it.
 He added a drop of cream, a squirt of soda water, and a dip of ice cream about as big as your fingernail.
 That is how you make a cricket’s strawberry soda.
 See more photos.

 Having a Chinese dinner after reading about Mario’s Chinese dinner was great fun!
 The science lab was decorated with Chinese lanterns and fans.
 We ordered take-out from a local Chinese restaurant and enjoyed trying to eat with chopsticks.
 See more photos.

-The Cricket in Times Square Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, comprehension questions, constructive response writing, and skill practice.
+The Cricket in Times Square Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, comprehension questions, constructed response writing, and skill practice.